35th EACSL Annual Conference on Computer Science Logic 2027

 - The identity of authors will be revealed to reviewers after all reviews have been written

-Papers authored solely by students or for which students are the main contributors will be considered for the Helena Rasiova award.
+Papers authored solely by students or for which students are the main contributors will be considered for the Helena Rasiowa award.

 Committees